AFL 360

 AFL 360 is an Australian television talk show that covers current issues in the Australian Football League (AFL).
 It airs on Fox Footy at 6:30 pm Mondays to Wednesdays during the AFL season.
-It is hosted by Gerard Whateley and Mark Robinson, and features players, coaches and experts as regular guests.
+It is hosted by Gerard Whateley and Garry Lyon, and features players, coaches and experts as regular guests.

 History

-AFL 360 was launched as a weekly show on Fox Sports in 2010, airing on Wednesday nights, and continued as such in 2011.
+AFL 360 was launched as a weekly show on Fox Sports in 2010, hosted by Gerard Whateley and Mark Robinson, airing on Wednesday nights, and continued as such in 2011.
 In 2012, the show moved to the re-launched Fox Footy channel, a sister channel to Fox Sports dedicated to AFL.

 From 2012 to the beginning of the 2020 season, the show's regular schedule was each Monday to Thursday evening during the AFL season, except for Thursday nights on which an AFL match was played.

 For the 2020 AFL season, when the AFL season recommenced after being suspended due to the due to the COVID-19 pandemic, the show's schedule became more flexible to fit in with the condensed AFL season, in which matches were played most nights each week but with varying start times.